Jayce0808/moodle_challenge/README.md

  --file [csv file name] – this is the name of the CSV to be parsed.
  --create_table – this will cause the PostgreSQL users table to be built (and no further action will be taken).
  --dry_run – this will be used with the --file directive in case we want to run the script but not insert into the database.
 All other functions will be executed, but the database won't be altered.
+ --db [db name] - this is optional and will determine which DB the script updates.
+If the DB with this name does not exist, it will automatically be created, if left blank the default is the 'postgres' DB;
  -u – PostgreSQL username.
  -p – PostgreSQL password.
  -h – PostgreSQL host.